Babri trial: I am innocent, allegations baseless, says Kalyan Singh after hearing | Law-Order

 The 88-year-old leader said, "As the UP chief minister, I and my government ensured adequate three-tier security of the disputed structure in Ayodhya."
 Singh, during whose tenure the demolition took place, was assisted by two persons as he walked out of the court after over three-hour-long questioning.
 "I was falsely implicated, I am innocent," he asserted as he left the court premises.

+But on a petition against the order, the Supreme Court on April 19, 2017 ordered the revival of criminal conspiracy charges against Bharatiya Janata Party leaders L K Advani, Murli Manohar Joshi and Uma Bharati.
+The SC had, however, clarified that Singh, who was the chief minister of Uttar Pradesh when the Babri Masjid was demolished in 1992, could not be brought in as an accused to face trial in view of the constitutional immunity granted to governors under Article 361 of the Constitution.

+However, the apex court told the CBI to call Singh as an accused as soon as he ceased to be the governor of Rajasthan.
+As he ceased to be the Rajasthan governor in September 2019, he was made to face the trial by the CBI.

 The CBI court is currently recording statements of 32 accused under the CrPC Section 313, a stage in the trial that follows the examination of accused.
-Other accused, including former deputy prime minister L K Advani and senior BJP leader M M Joshi, are yet to be examined at this stage.
+Other accused, including Advani and Joshi, are yet to be examined at this stage.

 Their lawyers have indicated to the CBI court that they prefer to appear through video conferencing.
 Another accused, Ram Chandra Khatri, is presently lodged in a Sonipat jail in Haryana in connection with another case.